jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 #### IDE
 I develop Enigma with _JetBrains Rider_.
 This IDE is not free, but you can try to apply for a free open source license.
 I am happy JetBrains accepted Enigma for such a free license :-)
-The code also works on MicroSoft Visual Studio (Community Edition).
+The code should also work on MicroSoft Visual Studio (Community Edition).

 #### Dependency injection
 For dependency injection, Enigma uses the NuGet package *Micosoft.Extensions.DependencyInjection*.